roman/Haskell-capataz/README.md

-This library is intended to be a drop-in replacement to `forkIO` invocations throughout your codebase, the difference being, you'll need to do a bit more of setup specifying supervision rules, and also pass along a reference of a supervisor descriptor to every thread fork.
+This library is intended to be a drop-in replacement to `forkIO` invocations throughout your codebase, the difference being, you'll need to do a bit more of setup specifying supervision rules, and also pass along a reference of a capataz descriptor to every thread fork.

 ### Why not [distributed-process](https://hackage.haskell.org/package/distributed-process)?